You can also study this course:

 We’ll start the course by exploring the key theories and skills you need to analyse and deconstruct films.
 You’ll look at Hollywood cinema, documentaries, independent and art cinema, and more, as well as the impact of streaming.

-In your final year, you’ll explore production design, art directing and more.
+As well as this you will explore production design, art directing and more.
 We’ll help you understand the complexities of visual storytelling with specialist modules on film forma and storyboarding.

 How will I be taught and assessed?